 - Not all web hosts support Multiple Site.
 So if yours doesn’t support it, you have a problem there.

-- Multisite is not supported by some WordPress plugins.
+- Multisite installation is not supported by some WordPress plugins.

 With all that said, let’s get into the core of this article: how to set up WordPress Multisite.